PreciousNyabami/ES_252_Final_Project/README.md

           The R code is attached here as ES252_Final_Project.R

    Step 4: Mapping.
           From the raster created in step 2, a final map was created in Arc GIS.
-The geotiff is attached as Final Map for a rye site.tif.
+The geotiff is attached as the final Map for a rye site.tif.